Doubting the power of content marketing? Not for long: A new study shows that content marketing makes consumers 131% more likely to purchase.

 Automation does help, but ordinary automation can only do so much.
 When you are talking about complex B2B sales, you need scientific exactitude.
 There are simply too many product and pricing combinations, and customers want answers and quotes quickly.

-All of this means that organizations must turn sales into a science.
+All of this means that organizations must turn to scientific selling.
 Whether you call it artificial intelligence or augmented intelligence, it’s a science just the same.

 That’s scary to many companies, because it means taking some decisions away from reps and managers.
 And because it also implies that you need a data scientist and some expensive business analysts, which is costly.
 Then there’s the risk your project will fail.